cillianodonnell/Gravity/_posts/2017-06-03-reviving-work.markdown

             coverage.prepareEnvironment()
 {% endhighlight %}

-So I checked coverage_enabled and it was printing 1 for --coverage and 0 wothout --coverage.
-Which should be a proxy for true and false and if coverage_enabled should check automatically check for true, I'm not sure why it didn't but I solved it by explicitly asking it to check 'if coverage_enabled == True:' This solution worked again for the next traceback 'UnboundLocalError: local variable 'coverage' referenced before assignment' another if statement was always true.
+So I checked coverage_enabled and it was printing 1 for --coverage and 0 without --coverage.
+Which should be a proxy for true and false and if coverage_enabled should automatically check for true, I'm not sure why it didn't but I solved it by explicitly asking it to check 'if coverage_enabled == True:' This solution worked again for the next traceback 'UnboundLocalError: local variable 'coverage' referenced before assignment' another if statement was always true.